Jtamedrano/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
-   > Closure is where a functions are used inside a functions.
+   > Closure is where functions are used inside a functions.
 They can be immediatly invoked, called on, or passed inside parameters.
 2. Study the following code, then answer the questions below.

 ```js